 The following day we’re up early, so we can get the steep ascent done before it gets too warm.
 The Bungonia Gorge White Track (also known as the Mount Ayre Track) starts just opposite our camp site.

 The track ascends, gently at first, as it follows the side of the ridge along the river.

 Directly ahead is the first (unnamed) peak that we are climbing up to, which doesn’t look too daunting!

-Finally we reach Mount Ayre, which offers a view down the Shoalhaven River and Gorge, and makes a good spot for a rest.
-It’s been a fairly steep and relentless climb to here – but not as steep as the Red Track on the previous day.
+Finally we reach Mount Ayre, which offers a great view down the Shoalhaven River and Gorge, and makes a good spot for a rest.
+It’s been a fairly steep and relentless climb to here – although not as steep as the Red Track on the previous day.

 From here it’s fairly easy walking through light eucalypt forest back to the car, past the junction with the Red Track and Green Track.